 You are encouraged to participate in charitable, civic or other community organizations, provided those activities do not interfere with your job with the Company or create, or appear to create, a conflict of interest.
 Before agreeing to serve on the board of directors or similar body of a for-profit enterprise or government agency, you must obtain Corporate Compliance Committee approval.
-Before Board members can agree to such an assignment, they must consult with our CEO, the Chair of the Audit and Risk Committee and the Chair of the Board and obtain prior Board approval.
 Serving on the board of directors of a nonprofit organization does not require prior approval, provided such appointment does not pose a conflict of interest with the Company in respect to any of the Company's contributions or supply of services to the organization.

-In dealing with potential conflicts, the best practice is to refer to our Conflicts of Interest Policy and ask and ask advice from your supervisor, Human Resources, Legal, the Compliance and Ethics Department, or a member of the Corporate Compliance Committee.
+In dealing with potential conflicts, the best practice is to refer to our Conflicts of Interest Policy and ask advice from your supervisor, Human Resources, Legal, the Compliance and Ethics Department, or a member of the Corporate Compliance Committee.

 Or, if you are not comfortable with those avenues, the potential Conflict of Interest can be reported by using the Company's Helpline at http://fortis.ethicspoint.com or (866) 294-5534.